philc/vimium/README.md

 Custom Key Mappings
 -------------------

-You may remap or unmap any of the default key bindings in the "Key mappings" section under "Advanced Options" on the options page.
+You may remap or unmap any of the default key bindings in the "Custom key mappings" on the options page.

 Enter one of the following key mapping commands per line: